Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_2/README.md

 	mov	#<Example_Sprite, test_sprite_sprite_address
 	mov	#>Example_Sprite, test_sprite_sprite_address+1

 Note that we have four variables here; the "<" and ">" for the Sprite Address are the two halves of the Image.
+Since the Origin, at 0,0, is at the Top-Left, then the Point we choose for drawing will be where the Top-Left of our Sprite is.
 The X- and Y-Coordinates count to the right and downward as the numbers increase:

 ![The X- And Y-Coordinates For LibPerspective's Screen Drawing Functions Go To The Right And Down, Respectively.](./img/Lesson2_Coordinates.png)